dilliram-code/Daily-Python-Practice/day12-closures/readme.md

 `Q6.
 Compare closures with classes.`

 - Closures can encapsulate state like objects, but classes are more structured and support inheritance.
 Closures are lighter when only data hiding and function factory behavior is needed.

+### 🔹 Interview QnA on Closures and State Tracking

+`Q1: What is a closure in Python?`
+- A closure is a function object that has access to variables from its enclosing scope, even after that scope has finished execution.

+`Q2: Why are closures useful for state tracking?`
+- They allow you to maintain state across function calls without using global variables or class instances.

+`Q3: What role does nonlocal play in closures?`
+- nonlocal allows you to modify a variable from the nearest enclosing (non-global) scope inside a nested function.

+`Q4: Give a real-world use case of closures.`
+- Implementing counters, caching, decorators, login attempt tracking, or API rate limiting.

+`Q5: How is closure-based state tracking different from using classes?`
+- Closures are functional and encapsulate state via nested functions, while classes encapsulate state via attributes.
+Closures are often more lightweight and useful for small, functional-style stateful logic.